MOND Unification

 - a₀ is an emergent scale

-- Value derived from H₀ and c
+- Value from dimensional analysis of H₀ and c (shared with other frameworks)

-Sessions and History
+Novel PredictionSessions and History

 Derived in Sessions #87–88 of the autonomous research program.
 The derivation was independently stress-tested in Session #91, where the same result was obtained from a different starting point (via Freeman's Law).
 Both derivations agree, providing internal consistency.